Head Lice Advice

 Within most schools at any one time, there will be a small number of children infected with head lice.
 Infection levels remain fairly constant so we need your help to combat the bugs!

-As a school we want to ensure parents/carers are provided with the advice and support to effectively detect and treat cases of head lice affecting their own children.
-For information on how to spot, treat and prevent head lice you may wish to visit NHS Choices or download their leaflet.
+As a school, we want to ensure parents/carers are provided with the advice and support to effectively detect and treat cases of head lice affecting their own children.
+For information on how to spot, treat and prevent head lice you may wish to visit the NHS website.

 Who is responsible for the prevention of head lice?

 It remains parental responsibility to detect and administer treatment for head lice to their own children.
 School will inform parents of breakouts in classes, should they be detected.

 Why do you not exclude children from school who have head lice?

 The Department for Children, Schools and Families advises that pupils should not be excluded.
 The reason for this is that although head lice are unpleasant it is not classed as an infectious disease, which would warrant keeping a pupil away from school.

 Why do we no longer receive letters when there is an outbreak of head lice?

 Most schools are likely to have a few pupils with head lice at any one time.
 On that basis, ‘alert’ letters could potentially be required every day of the school year.
 ‘Alert’ letters also frequently lead parents to attempt to treat their children preventatively, which is neither effective nor advised.
 Head lice infection cannot be prevented, and over-use of insecticide treatments may lead to resistance.

 What is the school doing to help control infection?